 A travel pass for September will be sent to your home address during July and August.
-If you apply part way through the academic year and your child is eligible, the Integrated Transport Service will aim to issue a pass within 14 days.
+If you apply part way through the academic year and your child is eligible, the Transport Commissioning Service will aim to issue a pass within 14 days.

 When and for what journeys can the travel pass be used?

 Unless otherwise stated, passes are valid for a return journey to/from school/college, Monday to Friday only.
 Please refer to the information on the reverse side of the travel pass for more conditions of use.
 The misuse and/or fraudulent use of a travel pass is treated seriously and can result in transport being withdrawn.
 Any of the following may lead to confiscation:

 - Use by anyone other than the named pass holder

 - Using a damaged or defaced travel pass

 - Confiscated passes must be replaced immediately, for which there is a charge of £15.00

 What happens if the travel pass is lost or damaged?